doorstop-dev/doorstop/README.md

 Installation
 ------------

-Doorstop can be installed with 'pip':
+Doorstop can be installed with pip:

     $ pip install doorstop